 A glass plaque and a \$100 cash award will be awarded to the supervising teacher of the student(s) winning "Best in Fair". - 1 award

 All awards will be based on the criteria given on the official judge's scoring sheet.
-In determining student award winners, the decision of the judges is final.
+Judging team leaders will represent judges from Classes I, II, III, and IV in the determination of overall winners.

 Appendix I